Pub-Dev/Mellon.MultiTenant/README.md

 - _customer-api_ the application name
 - _client-a_ the tenant name

-More over its worthy to mention that the settings for each customer will also have the settings of the current files:
+Moreover, it is worth mentioning that the settings for each customer will also have the settings of the current files:

 - appsettings.json
 - appsettings.[environment].json